mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 Unlike interrupting a thread, interrupting a fiber is a joint and easy operation.
 In fact, the creation of a new `Fiber` is very lightweight.
 It doesn't require the creation of complex structures in memory, as for threads.
 Interrupting a fiber simply tells the `Executor` that the fiber must not be scheduled anymore.

 Finally, unlike threads, we can attach _finalizers_ to a fiber.
 A finalizer will close all the resources used by the effect.
-Moreover, the ZIO library guarantees that if that effect begins execution, the finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.
+The ZIO library guarantees that if that effect begins execution, the finalizers will always be run, whether the effect succeeds with a value, fails with an error, or is interrupted.

 Last but not least, we can declare a fiber as `uninterruptible`.
 As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.

 Returning to Bob, imagine that Alice calls him when he's already preparing the coffee after the water boiled.
 Probably, Bob will decline Alice's invitation and will make breakfast at home.
 Let's model such a scenario.
-First, we add some delay to the action of preparing coffee:
+But, first, we add some delay to the action of preparing coffee:

 ```scala
 val preparingCoffeeWithSleep =